-Required Seminars (to be taken in the first two years)
+(To be taken in the first two years.)

 RELI 527 History and Methods: Nineteenth Century RELI 559 History and Methods: Twentieth Century

 The seminars will generally draw most of their required readings from the bibliographies developed by the faculty for the first Comprehensive Exam.
 See the Comprehensive Exams section in this Handbook for more details.